jhuapl-boss/ndingest/README.md

 # ndingest
-An repository for ndingest on AWS
+A repository for ndingest on AWS